LouisHwa/AI-Triage-Companion/README.md

 2. cd mobile
 3. npx expo install @expo/vector-icons expo-image-picker expo-av expo-location expo-image-manipulator expo-document-picker
 4. Go chat.tsx, change line 23 to your ipv4 address
-5. npx expo start -c --tunnel
+5. npx expo start -c
 6. Download Expo Go app in your mobile installer
 7. Scan the QR with your camera (IOS) or the app (Android)